kionactf/coppersmith/somenote_on_hackmd.md

 {f(x,y)}^2, y*f(x,y)*N, x*f(x,y)*N, x*y*N^2, x^2*N^2, f(x,y)*N, x*N^2, y*N^2, N^2
 $$

 This shift polynomials have triangular form (full lattice).
-And the lattice can generate good polynomial related to $L$ (with linearization).
+And the lattice can generate good polynomial related to the lattice $L$ (with linearization).

 Then, we relook defund coppersmith.
 It turns out that the parameter $m=2, d=3$ works!
 This is cause shift polynomials are chosen as the following.
 (The parameter $m$ is corresponding to our parameter $t=2$.
 For obtaining $x^2*N^2$, we should set $d=2+1$.)